clayton14/scene-2-uwmf/doc/Reference.md

 	[here](https://maniacsvault.net/ecwolf/wiki/Classes).
 Click on the
 	`Actor` that you want and look for the box that says “DoomEd Number”.

-- **Skill 1:** Whether or not this thing will be created on the easiest difficulty (“Can I play, Daddy?” in Wolf 3D).
+- **Skill 1:** Whether or not this thing will exist on the easiest difficulty (“Can I play, Daddy?” in Wolf 3D).
-- **Skill 2:** Whether or not this thing will be created on the easy-medium difficulty (“Don’t hurt me.” in Wolf 3D).
+- **Skill 2:** Whether or not this thing will exist on the easy-medium difficulty (“Don’t hurt me.” in Wolf 3D).
-- **Skill 3:** Whether or not this thing will be created on the medium-hard difficulty (“Bring ’em on!” in Wolf 3D).
+- **Skill 3:** Whether or not this thing will exist on the medium-hard difficulty (“Bring ’em on!” in Wolf 3D).
-- **Skill 4:** Whether or not this thing will be created on the hardest difficulty (“I am Death incarnate!” in Wolf 3D).
+- **Skill 4:** Whether or not this thing will exist on the hardest difficulty (“I am Death incarnate!” in Wolf 3D).

 [`Actor`]: https://maniacsvault.net/ecwolf/wiki/Classes:Actor